 Dates & Pricing

-Tibet private tour rates are quoted in US Dollars and are valid for two confirmed travelers and above.
+Tibet private tour rates are quoted in US Dollars.

 Note: Tibet private tour rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: